-Writing and Giving Conference Papers for Arts, Humanities & Social Sciences

-Do you want guidance on giving conference papers?
-This course will cover all stages of conference presentations: identifying an area of research suitable for a paper, choosing which conference(s) to attend, writing an abstract, preparing and presenting a talk, and handling questions.
-Advice will be offered on timing, dealing with nerves, and different ways of delivering papers (reading out, PowerPoint, handouts, etc.).
-Advice will also be offered on chairing panels, organising your own panels, panel diversity ('manels' etc.), and developing your own conference networks.
+Writing and Giving Conference Papers for Arts, Humanities & Social Sciences timing, dealing with nerves, and different ways of delivering papers (reading out, PowerPoint, handouts, etc.).
+Advice will also be offered on chairing panels, organising your own panels. panel diversity ('manels' etc.), and developing your own conference networks.
 We will cover common concerns, and the session will be full of practical advice and examples of what (not) to do.
 This session is suitable for people who consider themselves inexperienced at conference speaking or want to improve how they present.
 It's a stand-alone session, but goes well with 'Making the Most of Conferences'.